Shreyans1999/DemoAPIAutomationFramework/README.md

 ## 📋 Project Overview
 This is a **Java-based REST API Automation Framework** built using **Maven**, **TestNG**, and **RestAssured**.
 The framework follows best practices with a modular architecture, implementing the **Page Object Model (POM)** design pattern for API testing, along with comprehensive logging and reporting capabilities.

-Here is the clean section you can directly paste into your `README.md`:

----

 ## 🌐 Demo Application Resources

 | Resource                          | Link                                                                                                                                                                                                                         |